purpleidea/flabbergast/README.md

 Each platform also contains an implementation of the runtime library and non-portable pieces of each library.

+## Installation
+For Ubuntu and Debian systems, Flabbergast can be easily installed by:

+    apt-add-repository ppa:flabbergast/ppa && apt-get update && apt-get install flabbergast-java flabbergast-cil

+There are two editions of the language: one which uses the Java Virtual Machine (`flabbergast-java`) and one which uses the Common Language Infrastructure (`flabbergast-cil`).
+You need only install one.
+You can then get started by running `flabbergast` to process a file or `flabbergast-repl` to start an interactive session.
+If you want to run a specific edition when both are installed, use `jflabbergast` or `nflabbergast` for the JVM and CLI versions, respectively.

+For efficiency, Flabbergast allows pre-compilation of libraries.
+This can be done using `update-flabbergast`.
+It can only update directories writable by the user; but it is automatically trigged upon installation of new packages containing Flabbergast code.
+You may wish to keep a set of your own libraries in `~/.local/share/flabbergast/lib`, and it will manage those too.

+## Building
+To build Flabbergast, you will need to have an existing copy of Flabbergast or obtain the generated compiler sources directly.
+You will need GNU AutoTools, Flabbergast, Make, and the preqrequistes to build one of either the JVM edition or the CLI edition.
+For the JVM edition, you will need the JVM 1.7 or later, [ObjectWeb ASM](http://asm.ow2.org), [JLine](http://jline.sourceforge.net/), and [Commons CLI](https://commons.apache.org/cli/).
+If you are building the CLI edition, you will need either Mono or the Common Language Runtime, the C# compiler, and either MSBuild or XBuild.

+To install all these packages on Ubuntu/Debian, do:

+    sudo apt-get install java7-jdk autotools-dev libasm4-java libjline-java libcommons-cli-java mono-xbuild mono-mcs

+To build the compiler, run the bootstrap step:

+    ./bootstrap

+Then perform a normal AutoTools install:

+    ./configure && make && sudo make install

 ## Patches
 Patches are welcome and patches are preferred to whining.
 For details, see [Conduct unbecoming of a hacker](http://sealedabstract.com/rants/conduct-unbecoming-of-a-hacker/).
 In general, the rules are as follows: